This post may contain affiliate links. Please read my disclosure.

 - Fill the baking dish with boiling water and bake for 30-35 minutes.
 The ramekins should be slightly jiggly in the middle when done.

 - Let cool for 15-20 minutes.
 Place in the fridge and let chill for 3-4 hours.

-- Sprinkle each ramekin with the remaining 1/4 cup sugar, being sure to discard any excess sugar, and use a kitchen torch to caramelize (See note below).
+- Sprinkle each ramekin with 1 tbsp. of sugar, and use a kitchen torch to caramelize (See note below).